seb3773/q4osXpack/README.md

 Parameters for Qtheme:
                              -L  (light theme, default if nothing specified) -d  (dark theme)
+                             -c  ["#hexcolor"] custom 'accent' color ("#hexcolor" is optionnal, if not specified, you would be able to choose a color at the start of the process)

 Parameters for Qapps:
                              -a  (install everything whithout asking)